 Buried (Dir.
 Joseph Curran & Dominic Aubrey De Vere)

-Annina van Neel was overseeing the construction of a long-awaited airport on the island of St Helena when she learnt that the remains of thousands of formerly enslaved Africans have been uncovered, unearthing one of the most significant traces of the transatlantic slave trade in the world.
+The remote island of St Helena, a British overseas territory, is best known for Napoleon's tomb - its biggest tourist attraction.
+However, while overseeing the construction of a long-awaited airport on the island, Annina van Neel learns that the remains of thousands of formerly enslaved Africans have been uncovered, unearthing one of the most significant traces of the transatlantic slave trade in the world.
 Annina decides to advocate for this legacy, initiating a debate among the islanders - many of whom have shared ancestry with the enslaved - on how to create an appropriate memorial.
+Along the way, she enlists the help of African American preservationist and veteran activist Peggy King Jorde, who makes important connections in their shared history.

 The Black Panther Cubs (Dir.
 Aurora Brachman)